Deadline Analysis, Lien Filing, Notice Preparation, and Foreclosure Enforcement

 Preserving Your Lien Rights

 Illinois mechanic lien rights are not self-executing.
-You must take specific steps within strict timeframes or your rights expire permanently.
-The Mechanics Lien Act (770 ILCS 60) imposes a series of overlapping deadlines that vary depending on your role and whether the project is residential or commercial.
+The Mechanics Lien Act (770 ILCS 60) imposes a layered series of notice, recording, and enforcement deadlines that vary depending on your role and the type of project.
+Miss any one of them and your rights are permanently extinguished — Illinois courts apply strict compliance with no equitable exceptions.

-Subcontractors on owner-occupied, single-family homes must provide written notice within 60 days of first furnishing labor or materials.
+- 60-day residential notice — subcontractors on owner-occupied single-family homes must notify the owner within 60 days of first furnishing labor or materials

-The lien must be recorded with the County Recorder of Deeds within 4 months of the claimant's last furnishing date.
-Miss this deadline and your lien rights are gone.
+- 4-month lien recording — all claimants must record with the County Recorder of Deeds within 4 calendar months of last furnishing

-A foreclosure lawsuit must be filed within 2 years of the last furnishing date — unless shortened by a Section 34 demand to just 30 days.
+- 2-year foreclosure window — a foreclosure suit must be filed within 2 years of last furnishing; a Section 34 demand by the owner can compress this to just 30 days

 Serving Required Notices